tszheichoi/awesome-sensor-logger/UNITS.md

 ## Battery

 - `batteryLevel` is between 0 and 1, representing the fractional charge level.
-- `batteryState` is an enum that can be one of unplugged, charging or full.
+- `batteryState` is an enum that can be one of unknown, unplugged, charging or full.
 - `lowPowerMode` is a boolean.
 - `voltage` is the battery terminal voltage, in volts (V).
 (Android Only, _New in version 1.62_)
 - `chargingCurrent` is the instantaneous battery current, in milliamps (mA).
 The sign is reported by the device and is manufacturer-dependent; on most devices a positive value means current flowing into the battery (charging) and a negative value means discharging.
 (Android Only, _New in version 1.62_)